 Support Services (251) 621-2838

-Support Services is broken into three divisions: Corrections, Communications, and Animal Control/Animal Shelter and is led by Lieutenant Reginald Ardis.
+Support Services is broken into four units: Corrections, Warrants, Communications, and Animal Control/Animal Shelter and is led by Lieutenant Reginald Ardis.

 The Support Services Administrative Technician is Debbie White.